Liyben/third_party/auto_database_backup/README.rst

 Automatic Database Backup
 =========================
-* Generate Database Backups and store to multiple locations
+* Generate Database Backups and store to multiple locations.
+Adapted by Liyben for 14.0 version.

 Installation
 ============